Helmand Province

 The Helmand River flows through the mainly desert region of the province, providing water used for irrigation.
 The Kajaki Dam, which is one of Afghanistan's major reservoirs, is located in the Kajaki district.
 Helmand is believed to be one of the world's largest opium producing regions, responsible for around 42% of the world's total production.
 This is believed to be more than the whole of Myanmar, which is the second-largest producing nation after Afghanistan.
 The region also produces tobacco, sugar beets, cotton, sesame, wheat, mung beans, maize, nuts, sunflowers, onions, potato, tomato, cauliflower, peanut, apricot, grape, and melon.
 The province has a domestic airport (Bost Airport), in the city of Lashkargah that was heavily used by NATO-led forces.
 The former British Camp Bastion and the U.S. Camp Leatherneck is a short distance southwest of Lashkargah.

-Throughout the 2001-2021 war in Afghanistan, Helmand was a hotbed of insurgent activities and was often considered at the time to be Afghanistan's "most dangerous" province.
+Throughout the 2001–2021 war in Afghanistan, Helmand was a hotbed of insurgent activities and was often considered at the time to be Afghanistan's "most dangerous" province.
 The province also witnessed some of the heaviest fighting during the war, where at its peak hundreds of civilians were being killed monthly.
-Its suitable climate for the cultivation of a wide range of crops also contributed greatly to the Taliban's finances.
 Additionally, Helmand is considered to be one of Afghanistan's most socially conservative areas.

 History

 Helmand culture

 Helmand culture of western Afghanistan was a Bronze Age culture of the 3rd millennium BC.
 It is exemplified by such major sites as Shahr-i Sokhta, Mundigak, and Bampur.

 The term "Helmand civilization" was proposed by M. Tosi.
-This civilization flourished between 2500 BC and 1900 BC and may have coincided with the great flourishing of the Indus Valley civilisation.
+This civilization flourished between 2500 BC and 1900 BC and may have coincided with the great flourishing of the Indus Valley Civilisation.
 This was also the final phase of Periods III and IV of Shahr-i Sokhta, and the last part of Mundigak Period IV.